Pygmy python: Housing

 In captivity anthill pythons can be housed (and bred) in something as small as a 20 gallon tank.
-Although reptile specific enclosures are best, a simple fish tank may be used for short or long-term housing.
-They may be fed mice as part of their regular diet and supplemented with fuzzy rats.
-Anything larger is usually a stressor on their system even though they will still try to eat it.
+Although reptile-specific enclosures are best, a simple fish tank may be used for short- or long-term housing.
+They may be fed mice as part of their regular diet, supplemented with fuzzy rats.
+Anything larger is usually a stressor on their system, although they will still try to eat it.
 Once anthill pythons get started eating they rarely refuse a meal except for breeding season or during part of their shedding cycle.

-After only about 6 months they still are measured in gram weight due to their small "pocket" size.

 Reproduction

 The pygmy python is oviparous, with 5-8 eggs per clutch.
 The females will stay coiled around the eggs (lifting them off the substrate) and incubate them until they hatch, which is usually after 50–60 days.

 In captivity

 This snake is a popular exotic pet.